Adarshbotmaker/ALEX-USERBOT--/README.md

 Copyright (C) 2021 H1M4N5HU0P

-Poject [MAFIABOT](https://github.com/H1M4N5HU0P/MAFIA-BOT) is free software: you can redistribute it and/or modify
+Poject [ALEX USERBOT](https://github.com/Adarshbotmaker/ALEX-USERBOT--) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by